maptv/decalendar/docs/decalendar.md

 To avoid any confusion between the two, we can say "`Day 5`" to mean the date when 5 days have passed this year or `Day 0` to mean the first day of the year.
 This is like the use of the term "day zero" in other contexts, such as epidemiology.
 The analogous term for times is `Dot`.
 The word `Dot` conveys that at its core `Declock` is a system built on fractional days expressed as decimal numbers.
 The 5 in `Dot 5` can be thought of as a number after a decimal (0.5) or a numerator (⁵/₁₀), either way it means noon, the time when half the day has passed.

 Not saying `Day` or `Dot` is acceptable, because it is convenient and often the numbers make perfect sense in context.
 If someone says "let's have lunch at 5", it is clear that they are referring to noon and not the sixth day of the year.
 Also, the value itself may provide a clue, because calendar dates cannot be greater than 365, while times can have as many digits as desired.
 For this reason, the number "500" can only mean noon.
-If two numbers are said, the date is always before the time.
+If a data and a time are combined into a timestamp, the date always goes before the time.
 When said together, the numbers "0" and "500" mean on the first day of the year at noon.
-In written form, this date and time would be `000.500`.
+In written form, this timestamp would be `000.500`.

-The dates and times above assume that the year and time zone are known.
+The format shown above is called `doty` or `.y`, which is short for fractional day of the year.
+The `.y` timestamps above assume that the year and time zone are known.
 Most likely, we are talking about the current year and the local time zone, but it may be unclear.
 A date without a year is like a time without a time zone, both assume the context is obvious.
-When we include a year at the beginning of a date, we pinpoint a specific day in time, instead of talking about a date that could happen any year.
+When we include a year at the beginning of a date, we pinpoint a specific day, instead of talking about a date that could happen any year.
 The first of the day of the year 2000, would be `Year 2000 Day 0` or simply `2000 0`.
 Similarly, noon in time zone zero would be `Dot 500 Zone 0` or simply `500 0`.

 When a date and a time are said together, the year is always first and the time zone is always last, so values can go from largest to smallest.
 The date and the time from the examples above would be `Year 2000 Day 0 Dot 500 Zone 0` or simply `2000 0 500 0`.
 In written form, this combined date and time would be `2000+000.500+0`.
-The plus signs imply that the date and the time zone can be negative.
+This format can be summarized `year+day.day±z`.
+The signs imply that the date and the time zone can be negative.
 In fact, all of the units above can be negative.
 A negative year is before 1 BCE (Before Common Era) and a negative time zone is West of Time Zone 0.
 Negative dates and times shows the number of parts that are left in the whole (day or year).

 To extend the fractions analogy used above to negative numbers, the negative number added to the whole gives us the numerator of the positive fraction.
 Essentially, these numbers arrive at the same answer from opposite directions.
 Negative numbers can be especially useful for `Decalendar`, because `Day -1` is always the last day of the year, regardless of how many days the year has.
 In certain contexts, the choice of using a negative number over a positive number may mean that we want to emphasize how much time is left instead of how much has passed.
 Even though `Dot -1` and `Dot 9` are synonymous in the context of `Declock`, the former could highlight that there is only 1 tenth (¹/₁₀) of the day remaining before midnight.